Results day, Clearing and Adjustment

 - If you change your mind and want to attend somewhere different, make sure your decisions are measured and rational

-- If you wish to live away from home, make sure to check accommodation availability before making any agreements with a university or UCAS
+- If you want to live away from home, make sure to check accommodation availability before making any agreements with a university or UCAS

 How to use Adjustment